tum-v2/parloa-ui/README.md

 This will run Jest in watch mode, where you can watch files for changes and rerun tests related to changed files.
 For more detailed information, check the [documentation](https://jestjs.io/docs/cli#--watch).

-The default file location for Jest and the configuration options are stored inside `jest.config.ts`, located in the root directory.
+The default file location for Jest and the configuration options are stored inside `jest.config.js`, located in the root directory.

+In order for Jest to compile TypeScript files, we are using `ts-jest`.
+It is already configured in the `jest.config.js` file.
+In order to learn more about `ts-jest`, check [ts-jest Documentation](https://kulshekhar.github.io/ts-jest/docs/getting-started/installation).

 ## Documentation & Comments